Narrate Your Audio Book

 Inside Derek's course, you'll learn how to record your audio using 'Audacity', which is a free app.
 It's easy to use after a tad of practice.

-You'll learn proper file-naming conventions and what to say at the start and end of your audio book.
+You'll learn proper file naming conventions and what to say at the start and end of your audio book.

-Derek's discount
+Derek's Discount

 Hey, for a limited time, Derek's offering 20% OFF his full course.
 Let me tell you something: this is the FIRST COURSE I've ever finished ALL the WAY through to the END.
-How many courses can YOU say that about that you've purchased over the years?

-Derek also has a 30-day no questions asked guarantee, too.
+Derek also has a 30-day no-questions-asked guarantee, too.

 Click Me for 20% OFF!